andrejeronimo/lightbend-akka-streams-for-scala/exercises/src/test/resources/README.md

-streams-telemetry-intro
+optimize-fusion-with-telemetry

-# Exercise 7 > Fusion
+# Exercise 8 > Telemetry

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.